SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 > Don't like the way the usage help looks?
 It can be fully customized!
 Check out the [custom usage
 > sample](../src/Samples/CustomUsage) for an example of that.

-## Customizing the parsing behavior (long/short mode)
+## Customizing parsing behavior (including long/short mode)

-Ookii.CommandLine offers many ways in which the way it parses the command line can be customized.
+Ookii.CommandLine offers many options with which the way it parses the command line can be customized.
 For example, you can disable the use of white space as a separator between argument names and values, and specify a custom separator.
 You can specify custom argument name prefixes, instead of `-` which is the default (on Windows, `/` is also accepted by default).
 You can make the argument names case sensitive.
 And there's more.

 Most of these options can be specified using the `ParseOptionsAttribute`, which you can apply to your class.
 Let's apply some options: